 I wasn’t expecting to enjoy this as much as I did.
 Mine was kind of heavy on the egg, since I only made one serving and I wasn’t going to only use half or a third of the egg.
 This was so delicious though!
 I’m sure I’ll be making it again any time I have a small amount of ground meat to use up.

-This was an excellent week.
-I learned that although feta is an important part of Bulgarian food, there are other delicious aspects too.
+This was an excellent week filled with some delicious food from Bulgaria.
+I learned that although feta is an important part of Bulgarian food, there are other key aspects too.
 My favorite dishes were probably the printsesa and the banitza, though it was pretty hard to choose!

 Next week, I’ll be cooking food from Burkina Faso.